LaurinTim/leukemia-survival-prediction-QRT/README.md

-# leukemia-survival-prediction
+# leukaemia-survival-prediction
-Attempt to train model which predicts leukemia survival rate as outlined in https://challengedata.ens.fr/participants/challenges/162/.
+Attempt to train model which predicts leukaemia survival rate as outlined in https://challengedata.ens.fr/participants/challenges/162/.

 Training data is in the X_train directory and the target in the target_train.csv file.
 The data for the submissions is in the X_train directory.
 The files for the submission are in the submission_files folder.
 Different models are saved in the saved_models folder.